 The Company assesses whether a Director is independent in accordance with the independence guidelines set out in the Council's Principles and Recommendations.
-A Director who meets the independence guidelines set out in the Council's Principles and Recommendations is considered to be an Independent Director.
-Dr Thomas Duthy is considered to be independent.
+A Director who meets the independence guidelines set out in the Principles and Recommendations is considered to be an Independent Director.
+Mr Brad Snow and Mr Brian Leedman are considered to be independent.